43081j/eslint-plugin-lit/docs/rules/binding-positions.md

 # Disallows invalid binding positions in templates (binding-positions)

-Expression bindings will cause problems when parsing templates if they are used in tag names or attribute names.
+Expression bindings will cause problems when parsing templates if they are used in tag names, HTML comments or attribute names.

 ## Rule Details